rails/rails/guides/source/active_record_basics.md

 object while `create` will return the object and save it to the database.

-For example, given a `Book` model with attributes of `title` and `author`, the `create` method call will create and save a new record into the database:
+For example, given a `Book` model with attributes of `title` and `author`, the `create` method call will create an object and save a new record into the database:

 ```ruby
 book = Book.create(title: "The Lord of the Rings", author: "J.R.R.
 Tolkien")